 Fort Sill Survivor Outreach Services:

-- Extend support to Families both before and after crisis by maximizing cooperation between governmental and non-government agencies.
+• Extend support to Families both before and after a crisis by maximizing cooperation between governmental and non-governmental agencies.

-- Offer on-site professional financial counseling to assist Families in adjusting to their unique monetary circumstance following the loss of a loved one.
+• Offer on-site professional financial counseling to assist Families in adjusting to their unique monetary circumstances following the loss of a loved one.

 Gold Star Pins